 After you've added the Nest to your Home app, you can find and adjust it by clicking Thermostat on the home screen.
 Once you do that, you can change your Nest temperature by dragging your finger along the screen or tapping on a plus or minus sign.

-The app also allows you to change the Nest's preset temperatures.
-From the home screen, choose Thermostat and then select Settings.
+You also can change preset Nest temperatures on the app.
+From the home screen, find your Thermostat before selecting Settings.
 At this screen, select Temperature Preferences and then Temperature Presets.
-Current presets for Comfort, Eco and Sleep modes will be displayed.
-Choose the appropriate setting to change the temperature for that preset.
+This will display your preset Comfort, Eco and Sleep temperatures.
+Select one of these options to change the temperature for that preset.

-• Quick Schedule: The Quick Schedule feature is based on the national average schedule for more energy-efficient use.
-As you set the thermostat up, the Google Home app enables you to set the temperature with a schedule.
-When choosing this option, it presents a preset schedule and allows you to make changes.
-Once setup is complete, that’s the schedule it uses.
+• Quick Schedule: A Quick Schedule will be based on the national average schedule for more energy-efficient use.
+As you complete your Nest's setup process, the Google Home app enables you to set the temperature with a schedule.
+When choosing this option, it displays a preset schedule and allows you to make changes.
+After you've made all your choices, that’s the schedule it uses.

-• Temperature Presets: If you prefer other basic preset options, open the Google Home app and select Thermostat.
-Then, tap Presets and choose Edit.
-Once you’ve made the changes, select Done.
+• Temperature Presets: To change the temperature presets on your Nest, open the Google Home app and select Thermostat.
+Then, tap Presets and select Edit.
+As soon as you're finished making updates, select Done.

-To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
-Find the time of week you want to add a temperature to.
-After the day is selected, tap Add and select the preset you want.
+If you already have a schedule and want to change it, open the Google Home app, select Thermostat and then tap on Schedules.
+Choose the day of the week where you want to make changes.
+After the day is selected, tap Add and find the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-The changes won't save unless you select Done.
+Select Done to save changes.

 10. How to Set a Temperature Range on a Nest Thermostat